Ellivers/wt-docs/docs/general-tool/shell.md

 #
 ![The Shell menu](img/shell_menu.png)

-The [block selection menu](../chat-menu-system#block-selection) at the start of the menu will start the Shell operation once you select a block with it.
+The [block selection menu](../chat-menu-system#block-selection) at the start of the menu starts the Shell operation once you select a block with it.

 ## Inner Block
 The <MCFont color="gold">[Inner Block]</MCFont> option lets you select a block to fill the inside of the area with.
 Once this option is on, you can use the button again to turn it off.